 Following the closing of the investigation, Omnitech continued to develop their colonisation efforts on Mira Ceti 4, stating that they would “not allow the tragedy to dissuade their attempts at making Mira Ceti 4 a viable habitat for human kind.”

 Perhaps future colonists would face the same fate as the original pioneers who had been transforming Mira Ceti 4.
 Perhaps not.
 But there was now an active hive on the planet, the entrance of which had been excavated and stood as a monument to the matriarch of the Xenomorph XX121 life cycle.

-Elder Gods very obviously and deliberately wears its Lovecraft influence on its sleeve more than any of the other Alien story.
+Elder Gods very obviously and deliberately wears its Lovecraft influence on its sleeve more than any other Alien story.
 Not least of all in title itself with the phrase appearing in The Doom That Came to Sarnath, The Horror In The Museum, Imprisoned With The Pharoahs, and The Call of Cthulhu – that latter being the inspiration for Tulitu, and the story “The Sign of Tulitu”.
 Loveless – a take on Lovecraft – also authored ‘The Abomination from Ipswich’ (a parody of “The Dunwich Horror”) and ‘The Pinnacle of Insanity’ (a parody of ‘At The Mountains Of Madness’).